avalon60/OraTAPI/README.md

 ## Preinstallation

 Ensure that you have Python 3.10 or later installed.
+On MacOS you can install Python using:

+`brew install python3` # Install the latest version

+`brew install python@3.11` # Install Python 3.11 - safer choice.

+On Windows, ensure that you obtain Python from: https://www.python.org/downloads/windows/ you should preferably download Python 3.11.

 If you don't have the `pip` command, you wil need to install it: